openstack/tacker/doc/source/contributor/vnffgd_template_description.rst

     A list of Forwarding Paths which belong to this VNFFG.
 At the moment only one is supported.

-Specifying VNFFG properties and members
+Specifying VNFFG Properties and Members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 An example VNFFG shown below: